HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Agent Details

 \subsection{Text~Embeddings}

-For the \textbf{HA-VLN-VL} agent, we utilize text embeddings from \emph{PREVALENT}~\cite{hao2020towards}, which was pre-trained on 6.58M image–text–action triplets, thereby capturing broad contextual cues for navigation.
-Conversely, the \textbf{HA-VLN-CMA} agent adopts embeddings from \emph{BERT}~\cite{devlin2018bert}, also widely used for its strong language representations.
+For the \textbf{HA-VLN-VL} agent, we utilize text embeddings from \emph{PREVALENT}~\citep{hao2020towards}, which was pre-trained on 6.58M image–text–action triplets, thereby capturing broad contextual cues for navigation.
+Conversely, the \textbf{HA-VLN-CMA} agent adopts embeddings from BERT~\citep{devlin2018bert}, also widely used for its strong language representations.
+Formally, let \(\ell = \{w_1,\dots,w_n\}\) be a sequence of tokens representing the instruction.
+Each token \(w_i\) is mapped to a one-hot vector \(e_i \in \mathbb{R}^V\), where \(V\) is the vocabulary size.
+An embedding matrix \(E \in \mathbb{R}^{V \times d}\) then projects \(e_i\) into a continuous \(d\)-dimensional space: